-Politics framed as ‘political science’ and economics framed as ‘social science’ is a lesser science because its conclusions are far more unreliable, and often involve creating in analysis what is meant to only be neutrally observed.
+Politics framed as ‘political science’ and economics framed as ‘social science’ is less reliable science because its conclusions are far more unreliable, and often involve creating in analysis what is meant to only be neutrally observed.
 What philosopher of science Thomas Kuhn (populariser of the tired word “paradigm”) called “theoretical assumptions” are too changeable by culture to be considered objective enough for science; economic exchange and colour response, say, vary by century and locality.

 What informs those is less human nature than the intersubjective reality, our social world, we are born into and participate in.
 The belief in their intersubjective existence is maintained as if it were objective in the interest of those with power who ensure the status-quo remains accepted as natural or God-given ‘common sense’.
 Maybe that exchanging digits for a car, or digits for the promise of more digits, is how the world works by default rather than human construction.

 This may shock you as absurd that it could be so cultural and historical rather than human nature.
-To acknowledge the contingency of all that happens, and the value-systems humans invent, we have to consider the relative value of gold: gold became valuable because of European fashion taking over the world.
+To acknowledge the contingency of all that happens, and the value systems humans invent, we have to consider the relative value of gold: gold became valuable because of European fashion taking over the world.
 The stock exchanges, for example, that would conquer the world were Made in England and exported to every country along with the multinational system (though originally the stock exchange was invented in Amsterdam).
 It was the Empires that spread Liberal Humanism and the scientific method to the world via gun-happy scientists and explorers.
-To the native Aztec, gold was valueless because it could not be eaten for food or burned for heat; they traded in cocoa bean and copper hatchets instead.
+To the native Aztec, meanwhile, gold was valueless because it could not be eaten for food or burned for heat; they traded in cocoa beans and copper hatchets instead.
 You may say “that was a long time ago and a very different place!”.
-Consider today that diamonds, which are old rocks, are priced so high merely because enough people said so.
+Consider today, though, that diamonds, which are old rocks, are priced so high merely because enough people said so.